National Institutes of Health

 Colonoscopy is a procedure that lets your doctor look inside your entire large intestine.
 It uses an instrument called a colonoscope, or scope for short.
 Scopes have a tiny camera attached to a long, thin tube.
 The procedure lets your doctor see things such as inflamed tissue, abnormal growths, and ulcers.

-Your doctor may recommend a colonoscopy for a number of reasons:
+Your doctor may recommend a colonoscopy:

 Your doctor can also remove polyps from your colon during a colonoscopy.

 You need to be on a clear liquid diet for 1 to 3 days before the colonoscopy.
 During the procedure, you receive medicines to keep you relaxed.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases